MalekeHan/MalekeHan/README.md

 Maleke Hanson Readme
 - I am currently a student at University of San Francisco
-- Studying software and mechanical engineering, Python, Unity, and Java
+- Studying software and cloud engineering using technologies of:
+  - Java
+  - Python
+  - HTML/CSS
+  - Javascipt/React
+  - AWS